 For a deeper walkthrough of the process from out of state, see our guide on an out-of-state accident in Dallas.

-Certain Dallas corridors generate a disproportionate share of injury crashes.
-I-35E, US-75, I-30, I-635 (LBJ), and the Dallas North Tollway carry the heaviest freeway traffic, while surface streets in Uptown, Oak Cliff, and Deep Ellum see frequent crashes tied to nightlife, congestion, and rideshare drop-offs.
+The Dallas corridors with the highest crash rates are I-35E, US-75, I-30, I-635 (LBJ), and the Dallas North Tollway.
+Surface streets in Uptown, Oak Cliff, and Deep Ellum also see frequent crashes tied to nightlife, congestion, and rideshare drop-offs.

 Higher speeds and more vehicles cut both ways for your case.
 More TxDOT cameras, business cameras, and dashcams mean more potential footage to support your claim.
 The trade-off is complexity: multiple involved drivers, contested fault, and overlapping insurance policies that take longer to sort out.